Arphase/nx-arphase/README.md

 ### Development server

-Run `nx serve innovatech-api` for a dev server.
+Run `npm run start:api` for a dev server.
 Navigate to http://localhost:3333/.
 The app will automatically reload if you change any of the source files.

 ### Code scaffolding
 Unfortunately I haven't found any way to scaffold NestJS code using Nrwl, what I usually do is the following: